Chr0110/Darkly/Sql Injection to get images/Ressources/help.md

 ```
 so we can use a script to search on all the comments and we can use another column's name or use the same one twice like :
 ```
-1 OR 1=1 UNION SELECT comment, comment FROM list_images
+1 OR 1=1 UNION SELECT url, comment FROM list_images
 ```

 or

 ```
 1 OR 1=1 UNION SELECT title, comment FROM list_images
 ```